BRITian/Preoptem/README.md

 Result analysis
 ====
 The output of the prediction is saved in the file of ./preoptem_pres/test_chi.fas.pred.
-The values of the first, second and third column in the file represented the Seq_id, Predicted_optimal_temperature, and Predicted_class.
+The values in the first, second and third column in the file represented the Seq_id, Predicted_optimal_temperature, and Predicted_class.